 - Entry: Free (donations welcomed)

 - Best Time to Visit: Early morning during the Rainy Season and Cool Season for a chance to witness the breathtaking sea of mist and clouds.
+What makes the temple special is the morning mist.

 - Parking: Limited parking is available on the temple grounds via a short, narrow, and steep route.
 From the base of the temple route, follow the steep road to find a parking spot.
 Alternatively, drivers and riders can park at the base of the hill and climb 1,297 steps to the pagoda.